Welcome to the 2018 School Year

 3. Students will grow in an environment of high expectations and standards.

 A focus on targeted intervention and growth mindsets in Years 7, 8 and 9 forms a strong foundation for our students when they embark upon the South Australian Certificate of Education (SACE) in Years 10, 11 and 12.
 Developing purpose in our students and understanding their intention beyond school supports us to customise their learning program and pathway.
 Vocational Education and Training (VET) courses and specialist subjects enable us to provide a rich selection of opportunities for students.
 The employment of a Community Partnerships and Career Coordinator has enabled us to provide this support to students whilst also developing partnerships with the new local businesses.

-As a response to the needs of our students, we have a Speech Pathologist working with teachers and students.
-We have employed a large number of additional staff to provide learning support and facilitate assistive programs including Quick Smart Literacy and Numeracy, Multi Lit and Read, Write Gold and a Social Skills program.
+As a response to the needs of our students, we have employed a large number of additional staff to provide learning support and facilitate assistive programs including Quick Smart Literacy and Numeracy, Multi Lit and Read, Write Gold and a Social Skills program.

 The DayMap Learner Management System enables teaching staff to record and monitor absences, upload learning programs and undertake reports.
 For our families, the most significant aspect is the parent portal that enables you to monitor your child’s work, attendance and in the near future their progress.

 Our staff members utilise this system to send group emails to parents and students in their classes to share information and update families on learning tasks.
 We know that a strong partnership with families, students and teachers directly improves learning outcomes.